 - That you have clearly identified the area in your practice you wish to develop

 - You have made a strong case that your identified mentor is relevant to and can make an impact on this area in your practice

 - Financial need

-- Feasibility of your proposal, within the context of available resources
+- Feasibility of your proposal, within the context of available resource

-Feedback on applications, successful and unsuccessful, will be available on request after the announcement of the successful applicants.
+Feedback on applications, successful and unsuccessful, will be available on request after the announcement of the successful applicant.

-If you have any further questions, contact the Programme Manager, Louise, at email@example.com.
+If you have any further questions, contact contact the Programme Manager, at email@example.com.